-Send the collection tube with the blood sample by post to our partner laboratory free of charge using the prepaid return envelope.
+Send the dried blood spot card with the blood sample on it by post to our partner laboratory free of charge using the prepaid return envelope.

 In one of our medical laboratories within our network of partner labs, your sample will be tested for specific IgG antibodies against the SARS-CoV-2 virus.

 The results report will tell you if your sample tested positive or negative, or whether or not you have possibly already been infected with Covid-19 and could now be immune.

 High quality standards

 Laboratory cerascreen tests® are analysed in a specialised medical laboratory.
 All of our lab partners meet our high quality and safety standards.

 Advantages of the Coronavirus Antibody Test

 The sample can be taken safely and discreetly at home.
 This means there is no need for you to leave your home or visit a doctor.
 This way, you protect yourself and others from the risk of infection.

 The cerascreen® Coronavirus Antibody Test is analysed by a medical laboratory and uses the same method that is used to research the coronavirus.
 The more antibody tests that are done, the better one can evaluate the status of the pandemic.